manhlx3006/token/README.md

 ```

 ## Testing with Buidler
-1. If contracts have not been compiled, run `yarn compile`.
+1. If contracts have not been compiled, run `yarn compile` or `./compile.sh`.
 This step can be skipped subsequently.
-2. Run `yarn test`
+2. Run `yarn test` or `./test.sh`
-3. Use `./tst.sh -f` for running a specific test file.
+3. Use `./test.sh -f` for running a specific test file.

 ### Example Commands
 - `yarn test` (Runs all tests)
-- `./tst.sh -f ./test/xxx.js`
+- `./test.sh -f ./tests/xxx.js`

 ### Example
-`yarn buidler test --no-compile ./test/xxx.js`
+`yarn hardhat test --no-compile ./test/xxx.js`

 ### Coverage with `buidler-coverage`
-- Run `yarn coverage` for coverage on files
+- Run `./coverage.sh` for coverage on files